 - Preheat oven to 400 degrees F and line a large tray with parchment paper.

-- Add the cooked veggies, cooked lentils, and all the seasoning to your food processor and process until well combined, but not pureed, scraping down the sides if needed.
+- Add the cooked veggies, cooked lentils, tomato paste, and all the seasoning to your food processor and process until well combined, but not pureed, scraping down the sides if needed.
 Then add the pumpkin seeds and pulse a few times to break them down and mix them in.
 Do not over process.
 Taste the mixture and add more seasoning if desired.

 - Form the mixture into small balls (approx 1-1.5" diameter) and place them on prepared baking sheet.
 You should get about 20 lentil balls.